 The struggles that the state faces now are not of perception of quality but of global warming – huge forest fires have torn through the state and displaced wine-makers as well as ruining vineyards, and the change in climactic conditions means that each vintage wine-maker has to roll dice and pray for the best.
 On top of this, California inevitably needs an army of grape pickers – who have often been made up of illegal immigrants from Mexico, a cut down on these will cause harm for the industry – for better or worse depending on your perspective on immigration.

 Regardless, Californian wine has had a turbulent history, and the success it currently enjoys has a multiplicity of factors, including how suited wine country is to grapes, the sheer geological and meteorological variety that the state bears, as well as the enterprising, gold rush spirit of the Californians and immigrants who’ve poured their energies and abilities into it.

-Pairings hosted ‘California vs. The World’ on Sunday 16th September 2018, the wines that were tasted were:
+Pairings hosted ‘California vs. The World’ on Sunday 16th September 2018, the wines tasted were: